openid/fapi/fapi-2_0-message-signing.md

     [@I-D.ietf-httpbis-digest-headers] in the request, shall include that header in the signature, and should use content-encoding agnostic digest methods (such as sha-256).

-#### Resource Servers
+#### Resource servers

 Resource servers receiving signed resource requests act in the role of "verifier" as defined by [@!I-D.ietf-httpbis-message-signatures].
 This verifier

 1. shall retrieve the valid public key for the client;
-1. shall verify the signature received from the Client as described in [@!I-D.ietf-httpbis-message-signatures];
+1. shall verify the signature received from the client as described in [@!I-D.ietf-httpbis-message-signatures];
-1. shall reject requests with missing or invalid signatures using HTTP Status Code 401;
+1. shall reject requests with missing or invalid signatures using HTTP status code 401;
 1. shall reject requests which don't have a tag parameter with the value of `fapi-2-request` in the signature;
 1. shall reject requests with signatures that are missing `@method`, `@target-uri`, or `Authorization` in the signature;
 1. shall reject requests with signatures that are missing the `created` parameter or have a `created` value